DFHack/dfhack/docs/plugins/burrow.rst

 This tool has two modes.
 When enabled, it monitors burrows with names that end in ``+``.
 If a wall at the edge of such a burrow is dug out, the burrow will be automatically extended to include the newly-revealed adjacent walls.
+If a miner digs into an open space, such as a cavern, the open space will *not* be included in the burrow.

 When run as a command, it can quickly adjust which tiles and/or units are associated with the burrow.